 How much does a membership cost?

-The prices vary depending on the size of bag you choose, frequency of delivery, and whether you subscribe for a whole year or just a season.
-Prices range from $20-$29 per bag.
+The prices vary depending on the size of share, frequency, and whether you subscribe for a whole or half year.
+Prices range from $23-$27 per share.
 Please see our registration page for details.

-How many people will the CSA bag feed?
+How many people will the CSA share feed?

 That depends on how often you cook and how much of your household’s diet is vegetable-based.
-If you cook most days of the week and/or have 3+ people in your family, then the regular size with weekly delivery is probably best.
-If you cook less frequently and/or have fewer people in your family, then the small size is probably a good fit for you.
+If you cook most days of the week and/or have 3+ people in your family, then the large share on a weekly basis is probably best.
+If you cook less frequently and/or have fewer people in your family, then the small or biweekly share is probably a good fit for you.

 Can we choose which veggies we get?

-Our CSA bags are semi-customizable.
-Each week we send out a link to a produce list where you can indicate any items you do not want to receive or any that you would like extras of (depending on availability).
-We highly encourage you to branch out and try new kinds of produce, and we’ll give you some recipes to help along the way.
+We highly encourage you to branch out and try new kinds of produce, and we’ll give you some recipes and tips to help along the way.
 If you don’t cook very often or have a lot of picky eaters to feed, then — honestly — a CSA is probably not going to be a great fit for you.

-What if I forget to pick up my bag?
+What if I forget to pick up my veggies?